 - Inspiring local youth:

 The KLCA, in partnership with Beaverbrook’s Library Teen Advisory Group program, is launching the first Inspire Youth workshop in the ‘Careers Discovery’ series with a focus on science and technology-related fields.
 We are also in contact with additional professionals for future monthly workshops in April and May with more planned for the 2020-21 school year.
 We are always looking for more professionals who can volunteer to be guest speakers.

 - Expanding community membership:

 The KLCA will be launching a membership drive this year to raise additional revenues in support of our ongoing community efforts and activities.
 We need new members and additional resources through qualified and dedicated volunteer board members, area representatives, and others key roles.
-Our Annual General Meeting on May 27 will be a great opportunity to meet the Board and get involved.
-Important Update: Given the COVID-19 situation, the date for the AGM is being reviewed.
+Important Update: Given the COVID-19 situation,our planned Annual General meeting (originally planned for May) was postponed indefinitely.